 Take your jungle exploration to the next level and make it an adventure.
 Ride downhill on a mountain bike on one of the many tracks, get your tires dirty on a 4WD track or surrender yourself to the jungle while ziplining.

 The Northern part of Australia is known for the indigenous culture that is still very alive.
 And so it is in Cape Tribulation.
 Everywhere you will find information signs that tell you more about the culture and how they used to live and survive in the rainforest.

-Find out more about what they used to eat, how they cured diseases and how they expressed their feelings with paintings and rock-art.
+Find out more about what they used to eat, how they cured diseases, and how they expressed their feelings with paintings and rock-art.
 There are also indigenous tours available, where an Aboriginal guide tells you about his or her life in the bush and takes you fishing with a speer.
-Caught anything?
+Catch anything?
 Prepare it on a campfire and enjoy it to the fullest.

 9. Backpackers budget

 The last, but not least good reason that makes you want to visit Cape Tribulation is that you don’t have to rush through it all in a day to avoid expensive accommodation costs.
 There are many backpacker hostels and campgrounds available for very reasonable prices.
 From AU$30 you can get a bed in a dorm room.
 Campsites might be a couple of dollars cheaper.

 Make sure you do your grocery shopping before you cross the river with the ferry.
 There aren’t many grocery stores around and if they are, they are expensive.

 TIP: Book your Daintree or Cape Tribulation accommodation with booking.com

 We love to hear from you!